Cape Verde Weather January Averages, Cape Verde

-January is the coldest month on the exotic archipelago of islands at Cape Verde, but this doesn't mean it is cold at all, by any standards.
+January is the coldest month on the exotic archipelago of islands at Cape Verde, but this doesn't mean it's cold, by any standards.
 Cape Verde is a popular winter sun destination for anyone wishing to escape January in Northern Europe.

-During the day, temperatures can rise up to 24 degrees in January; never too hot for comfort.
+Temperatures can rise up to 24°C in January; never too hot for comfort.
 According to historical data, the Barlavento islands (windward islands) experience slightly lower temperatures during January as they are situated to the north of the archipelago and are less affected by African-borne winds and currents.

 Rainfall is minimal to nonexistent in Cape Verde during January.
-Only 3 days are expected to have some form of rain over the islands and the total precipitation across all ten islands (and the numerous islets) rarely surpasses 2mm during January.
+Only three days are expected to have some form of rain over the islands and the total precipitation across all ten islands (and the numerous islets) rarely surpasses 2mm in January.

 Hotels for Cape Verde in January

 Iberostar Club Boa Vista

 The Iberostar Club Boa Vista hotel is a five star luxury resort nestled on the golden sands of Chaves beach.
 The rooms can accommodate families and couples, the rooms are clean and spacious, there is a fantastic kids club and all incusive buffet serving international and local cuisine.
 The hotel oozes tranquility with its relaxing spa and beachfront location. ,However families will appreciate the onsite entertainement and excellent kids club facilities.